Guide to eCommerce Marketplace Integration

 - Customer Service - Customers can be serviced by the marketplace or the seller.
 You can even offer a hybrid model with different tiers of customer service.

 In short, taking advantage of eCommerce marketplace integration for your eCommerce experience brings a lot of benefits to both parties.
 However, it has to be done in a well-architected platform with a roadmap that will not interrupt your business while it is being developed.
-Interested in learning more about how to achieve this?
+Interested in learning more about marketplace integration services?
 Reach out to the team of experts at Object Edge.

 And, just in case you were wondering what we did about the costume, we decided to DIY Luna Girl, given the last-minute fulfillment issues and Halloween price hikes.
 We’re still getting ambushed by a screaming, masked toddler, playing at supervillain: "'Try and stop me, it's a waste of time; 'Cause everything I see will be mine, mine, mine!!!"